 del Pesco commissioned a letterpress poster that used the word TELEPORT, slowly gaining and losing letters, as if the word itself was being teleported, one letter at a time.
 The Delaware based letterpress shop Lead Graffiti took this breif as a starting point and designed a poster, using wood and lead type, and also bubble-wrap to print a molecular diffusion pattern in metalic ink.
 The poster was subsequently included in an exhibition at the Hamilton Wood and Type Museum.

-The outcome of two think-tank style conversations between groups of artists living and working in San Francisco and Oakland.
-Major points were identified and distilled into arguments, demands, and observations about the current working conditions for artists.
-A set of four posters was delivered to elected officials in the Bay Area.
-The series was also republished several times, including in an issue of Proximity Magazine, and Artforum.
-The edition was also purchased by Blick Art Supply and hung in their stores in California.
-The series was published by The Present Group in 2009, and printed by Horwinski in Oakland.
+A set of four posters, the outcome of two day-long discussions with a group of artists, was delivered to elected officials in the Bay Area.
+The series was also republished several times, including in an issue of Proximity Magazine and Artforum (thanks to Julia Bryan Wilson).
+The edition was also purchased by Blick Art Supply and hung in their stores across California.
+Published by The Present Group in 2009 and printed by Horwinski in Oakland.